Maumee Road Lands: Grant by Congress

-In 1823, Congress authorized the state of Ohio to build the road, and granted land to the state 120 ft wide, plus one mile (1.6 km) on each side of the road, bounded by sectional lines.
+In 1823 Congress authorized the state of Ohio to build the road and granted land to the state 120 ft wide, plus one mile (1.6 km) on each side of the road, bounded by sectional lines.
 This grant became known as the “Maumee Road Lands“.
-In 1825 Ohio appropriated moneys to build the road, and provided for sale of granted lands to pay for it.
+In 1825 Ohio appropriated funds to build the road and provided for sale of granted lands to pay for it.
 The section of road is about 46 mi long, and the land granted to Ohio amounted to about 60000 acre in Wood and Sandusky counties.

 United States Route 20 is situated along the Maumee road.